timwie/aio-overpass/README.md

 - Install the `shapely` extra, if you would like the convenience of typed OSM elements.
-  It is also useful if you are interested in elements' geometries, and either already use Shapely, or want a simple way to export [GeoJSON].
+  It is also useful if you are interested in elements' geometries, and either already use Shapely, or want a simple way to export [GeoJSON](https://en.wikipedia.org/wiki/GeoJSON).

   - This includes the `pt` module to make it easier to interact with public transportation routes.
     Something seemingly trivial like listing the stops of a route can have unexpected pitfalls,